Natural Fibers

 Transparent, Trackable Supply Chain

 All of our shirts have a QR code inside the neck or on the hem.
 Scan it with your phone and you'll see exactly where every step of our USA manufacturing takes place—name, location, website, even a phone number.
-This ensures fair labor practices, which we are committed to.
+We have first hand relationships with all of our suppliers, this ensures fair labor practices, which we are committed to.

 Tracking the supply chain of clothing gives consumers a deep understanding of where their clothing comes from.
 This allows them to make educated decisions about where to buy their clothing based on their beliefs.